emmanuelalo52/emmanuelalo52/README.md

 ### Hi there 👋
-I am Emmanuel, I'm called Manny amongst my friends.
-With 3 years of software engineering expertise and 2 years of specialized experience in Machine Learning.
-Proficient in Data Structures and Algorithms, I am known for logical thinking, determination, assertiveness, and a disciplined work approach.
-My strong technical acumen and adept data manipulation skills complement my background in Machine Learning algorithms.
-Currently, I am focused on deepening my expertise in Machine Learning pipelining, and as a Rust developer, I am committed to leveraging my skills to contribute to high-performance software solutions in this language.
-My passion for software development drives me to stay abreast of the latest advancements in the field and continuously refine my skills to deliver cutting-edge solutions.
+I am Emmanuel, known as Manny among my friends.
+With 3 years of software engineering expertise and 2 years of specialized experience in Machine Learning, I bring a wealth of knowledge and skills to the field.

+## Expertise

+- **Software Engineering**: With a strong foundation in software engineering, I have honed my skills over three years, working on various projects and tackling complex challenges.

+- **Machine Learning**: My two years of dedicated experience in Machine Learning have allowed me to delve deep into the world of data science and artificial intelligence.
+I excel in building and deploying ML models.

+- **Data Structures and Algorithms**: Proficiency in data structures and algorithms is at the core of my technical abilities.
+I have a solid grasp of these fundamental concepts.

+## Rust Development

+As a Rust developer, I am committed to leveraging my skills to contribute to high-performance software solutions in this language.
+Rust's focus on safety and performance aligns with my passion for delivering top-notch software.

+## Passion for Software Development

+My passion for software development is a driving force in my career.
+I stay abreast of the latest advancements in the field and continuously refine my skills to deliver cutting-edge solutions.
+I am dedicated to pushing the boundaries of what is possible in software engineering.

+Feel free to connect with me to explore potential collaborations or discuss exciting projects in the world of software and Machine Learning.

 <!--
 **emmanuelalo52/emmanuelalo52** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.